Postmates is expanding, and hiring too!

 - Background check – The background check typically takes 2/4 days – though in certain cases it may take longer if you have some hiccups, or past record issues.

-- Pex card – Postmates will provide you a Pex card (similar to a credit card) to pay for all the food.
-If you get a request from a cash-only place, you need to cover it and request reimbursement from Postmates
+- Pex card – Postmates will provide you a Pex card (similar to a credit card) to pay for the products you be deliver.
+If you get a request from a cash-only place, you need to cover it and request reimbursement from Postmates—ask about this process.

-- Differentiation – Unlike ride-sharing services like Lyft or Uber where you are tethered to the state of your registration, Postmates would allow you to work anywhere with the service availability.
-So if you moved from San Francisco to New York – you’re still in business as a courier.
+- Differentiation – Unlike ridesharing services like Lyft or Uber where you’re tethered to your home state, Postmates allows you to work anywhere they operate.
+So, if you moved from Chicago to New York—you’re still in business as a courier.

 Postmates Driver FAQ